Construction Accident Attorney

 Regrettably, thousands of workers are severely injured or even killed after falling at building sites every year.
 A study by the Centers for Disease Control and Prevention and the National Institute for Occupational Safety and Health found that more than 310 workers are killed and more than 10,350 are seriously injured each year from falling debris from roofs, ladders, or scaffolds.
 Construction workers who fall from a ladder or scaffold can experience bruises, broken bones, head injuries, spinal cord blows, and other traumatic harm.

 A maritime construction accident would generally be considered any type of accident where the individual performing the construction was either working on or over the water.
-Workers in maritime construction include bridge workers, dock workers, dockbuilders, workers doing pier renovation or reconstruction and even people who work on things like float stages, barges or different types of planks that are just floating in the water.
-We have successfully handled many cases where workers were working on float stages or work barges, but then slipped and fell because the float stage did not have the proper non-skid coating, as well as cases where workers fell while climbing down sheeting or shoring or an excavation.
+Workers in maritime construction include bridge workers, dock workers, dock builders, workers doing pier renovation or reconstruction, and even people who work on things like float stages, barges, or different types of planks that are just floating in the water.
+We have successfully handled many cases where workers were working on float stages or work barges, but then slipped and fell because the float stage did not have the proper non-skid coating.
+We've also represented cases where workers fell while climbing down sheeting or shoring.

 Our construction accident lawyers in Manhattan and White Plains have successfully handled numerous personal injury cases involving workers who are struck by excavation equipment or items being hoisted.
-New York Labor Law 240 requires that all things being hoisted have adequate, hoists, stays, slings, hangers, blocks, pulleys, braces, irons, ropes, and other devices which shall be so constructed, placed and operated as to give proper protection.
-This rule applies when equipment and material are being hoisted and falls and injures someone.
-It also applies when forms, blocks and other structures are in the process of being secured or assembled and they drop.
+New York Labor Law 240 requires that all things being hoisted have adequate, hoists, stays, slings, hangers, blocks, pulleys, braces, irons, ropes, and other devices which shall be so constructed, placed, and operated as to give proper protection.
+This rule applies when equipment and material are being hoisted then fall and injure someone.
+It also applies when forms, blocks, and other structures are in the process of being secured or assembled and they drop.
 The key requirement is the gravity element, which means something must fall downward because of a lack of a certain safety device or the inadequacy of the device.

 Other Devastating Injuries Caused by Construction Accidents